contensis/docs-delivery-dotnet/key-concepts/taxonomy.md

 # Taxonomy

+Taxonomy nodes can be retrieved using the following methods, either by key or by path.
+The localization can be included as a parameter to determine the language the nodes should be returned as.
+The order by default is set to 'Defined', which is the order set in the UI, but an order of 'Alphabetical' can also be set.

+The childDepth parameter is used to reduce the number of service calls if child and descendant nodes are being iterated, which will potentially increase performance.

 - [GetNodeByKey(string key, string language, int childDepth, TaxonomyNodeOrder order))](#getnodebykey)
 - [GetNodeByKeyAsync(string key, string language, int childDepth, TaxonomyNodeOrder order)](#getnodebykeyasync)